 open/close all folders

 - Rebecca from Night at the Museum doesn't appear or get mentioned in the sequel, despite starting a relationship with Larry at the end of the first film, because Carla Gugino was busy filming Race to Witch Mountain.
 And it'd be weird to have her along with Larry's relationship with Amelia Earhart.

 - In Men In Black II they mention Dr. Laurel Weaver (Linda Fiorentino) once just to "explain" why she isn't with them and then drop the whole thing.

-- They briefly mention in the second xXx movie that Xander Cage was (allegedly) killed and that's why there's a new xXx.
+- They briefly mention in xXx: State of the Union that Xander Cage from the first movie was (allegedly) killed and that's why there's a new xXx.
 There was even a scene filmed with Cage being blown up in an attack by the sequel's villains, resulting in the tattooed chuck on his neck landing in front of the camera, just to thoroughly avert He's Just Hiding.
 Smart choice not to include that in the final cut, since they're planning to bring Xander back for another movie.

 - They briefly explain that the Keanu character from Speed broke up with her because of how their relationship started.

 - Nightcrawler's absence in X-Men: The Last Stand was handwaved in the X2 video game, so the die-hard X-Geeks knew.
 All us normal people were left in the dark. (in real life, Alan Cumming didn't want to use that painful make-up again without Bryan Singer at the helm).